 E Sperm granuloma

-An autopsy study is conducted to document testicular abnormalities in adult male patients who had an accidental manner of death.
-In some of these cases, the patients had grossly normal testes but microscopic examination showing a patchy pattern of atrophy of testicular tubules.
-Review of their medical histories showed that they were fertile.
+A study is conducted to document testicular abnormalities in adult male patients with no major medical problems who had biopsies performed for infertility workups.
+In some of these cases, the patients have normal sized testes but microscopic examination showing a patchy pattern of atrophy of testicular tubules.
 Which of the following infections is most likely to produce the findings seen in these men?

 B Chlamydia trachomatis